 Now, if a timer does work for you, try this.
 Break up your day into small chunks of time so that you can stay focused on one task at a time.
 This means setting a timer for 30 minutes (or your desired time) and trying to achieve something in that time period.

-You may have heard this advice before—many people say it’s better to work in intervals than sit at your desk all day long.
+You may have heard this advice before—many people say it’s better to work in intervals than to sit at your desk all day.
 Sitting for too long without moving can make our brains tired and cause us to lose focus.

 Stay hydrated and move around